drocheam/optrace/docs/source/usage/tma.rst

    Ls = [L, L2]
    tma = ot.TMA(Ls)

-As for the lens the ambient medium before the first lens is not known but can be provided with the :python:`n0` parameter.
+As for the lens, the previous ambient medium (or the medium for all undefined :python:`Lens.n2`) can be provided with the :python:`n0` parameter.

 .. testcode::

    tma = ot.TMA(Ls, n0=n0)

 Paraxial Properties
 __________________________________________

-Below a tabular overview of the supported properties is found.
-Details on their meaning and calculation are documented in :numref:`ray_cardinal_points` and more information on the different definitions for focal lengths and powers in :numref:`ray_power_def`.
+The following table provides an overview of supported TMA properties.
+Details on their meaning and calculation are documented in :numref:`ray_matrix_analysis` and more information on the different definitions for focal lengths and powers in :numref:`ray_power_def`.

 .. list-table:: Properties of a |TMA_link| object
    :widths: 75 60 40 200